Christian Gaudin (handballer): Coaching career

 After his retirement as a player he became a coach at Saint-Raphaël.
 He was with them until 2014.

 From May 2014 he became the head coach of the Romanian men's national team.

 In July 2014 he became the head coach at HSV Hamburg, replacing Martin Schwalb.
 In December 2014 he was fired from this position after losing 5 games in a row.
 He was replaced by his former assistant Jens Häusler.

 In February 2015 he instead became the head coach at French team Sélestat AHB.

 From July 2017 to October 2017 he was the head coach at Romanian team HC Dobrogea Sud Constanța.

 In the summer of 2018 he was appointed head coach of Cesson Rennes MHB.
 He left this position in November 2019.

 Private

-His son Noah Gaudin is also a professional handballer for Skjern Håndbold.
+His son Noah Gaudin is also a professional handballer for PSG Handball.
 On the French national team and at USAM Nimes he played together with his brother-in-law, Gilles Derot, from 1987 to 1994.
+His nephew Théo Derot is also a handballer.